cybergalactic/MSS/MSS Quick Reference.md

-ins_mekf             % Error-state Kalman filter (ESKF) for INS aided by position and magnetic field measurements ins_mekf_psi         % Error-state Kalman filter (ESKF) for INS aided by position and yaw angle measurements insSignal            % Basic INS signal generator
+ins_mekf             % Error-state Kalman filter (ESKF) for INS aided by position and magnetic field measurements ins_mekf_psi         % Error-state Kalman filter (ESKF) for INS aided by position and yaw angle measurements insSignal            % Basic INS signal generator SIMaidedINSeuler     % Simulate the ESKF for aided INS using Euler angles SIMaidedINSquat      % Simulate the ESKF for aided INS using unit quaternions (MEKF representation)
 ```

 ## Control